solygambas/gatsby-tutorial/README.md

 # Gatsby tutorial

-2 static websites to understand GatsbyJS basics and build a theme plugin.
+2 static websites to understand GatsbyJS basics and how to build a theme plugin.

 ## [Gatsby fundamentals](https://github.com/solygambas/gatsby-tutorial/tree/fundamentals)